 RANGE & HABITAT

-It can be found along the west coast of B.C., from sea level to 700 metres in elevation.
+They can be found along the west coast of B.C., from sea level to 700 metres in elevation.
 Sitka spruce is the largest spruce in B.C. and the tallest tree in Canada (95 metres tall!).
 It is found in the Carmanah Valley on Vancouver Island.
-In B.C., this tree is found in the Coast and Mountain ecoprovince.

 The Sitka spruce has a very fast growth rate.
 Its cones grow at the top of the tree, and ripen in one growing season.
 New twigs are yellow-brown to orangey-brown with a flat, wide shape.